 First accept the fact is true that "eCommerce Business Fails", but at the same time we must examine the reason behind it.

 Now a day’s almost everyone talk about eCommerce and think of starting their own ecommerce business, and many of them finally start ...
-And unfortunately most of them fail.but have you ever thought! why ecommerce businesses fail!
+And unfortunately most of them fail.but have you ever thought! why ecommerce business failure rate is so high!

 People are highly fascinated by ecommerce news around the social media, you may hear never ending discussion in tea stall, office canteen, while travelling public transport ... specially the funding news and the money talk of billion million dollar story... they just love the talk and participate in discussion, as a result many of them gets up next day morning and start looking for cofounder and investor... needless to say that they are fully charged up for starting their ecommerce businessThen they start!